h8d13/KAES-ARCH/README.md

 ---
 Can download the iso here: [ArchDownload](https://archlinux.org/download/)

-> Use rufus or dd to flash.
+> Use rufus or dd to flash USB (Check GPT vs MBR).

 ### Setup network
 > (Ethernet works out of the box)